 The Meagle is a fun-loving, family-oriented dog named “Megie” in the Designer Breed Registry.

 Not only do these dogs love attention, but they’re incredibly curious and use their heightened sense of smell to investigate everything.

 With ample attention and proper socialization, the Meagle can make an excellent addition to the family.

 Who should get a Miniature Pinscher?

 While their stubborn nature may not be a good fit for first-time dog owners, the Miniature Pinscher can be a lively and lovable addition to the right family.

-They’re not high maintenance dogs and do well as a companion dog living in an apartment or fenced home.
+They’re easy to care for and do well as companion dogs living in an apartment or fenced home.

 If you have any fond memories or experiences with a Miniature Pinscher, we’d love to hear from you!
 Feel free to leave a comment down below.